More Healthful Kids Meals? Panera CEO Dishes Out A Challenge

 McDonald's responded to our request asking about the challenge.
 "We're proud of how we're continuing to raise the bar on the food we serve at McDonald's," Becca Hary, a McDonald's spokesperson, told us in an email.

 Hary points to many changes to the Happy Meal in recent years, including downsizing the portion size of french fries.
 In addition, the chain has made a commitment to taking sugary fountain drinks such as Coke off the kids menu; instead, it's promoting milk and juices.
-It's most recent offering is a lower-sugar organic juice.
+Its most recent offering is a lower-sugar organic juice.

 "Our recent announcement that we're adding Honest Kids Juice Drink to our Happy Meals joins other positive changes we have made, such as removing artificial preservatives from Chicken McNuggets, which also don't have artificial colors or flavors," Hary concluded.